brockus/the_c_tutorial/readme.md

 The C Programming Tutorial makes it easy to learn and fun for all.
 This is merely an educational means to teach myself and others C programming.
-I invite anyone to send me suggestions and fix vonrabilitys or bugs.
+I invite anyone to send me suggestions and fix vulnerabilities or bugs.

 ## Compile samples
 ------------------------------------------------